AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/plan-project.md

 Consider asking the following questions:

 * Is there a regulation that mandates that you keep a record of events and processes?
 If so, what are you required to track?
-  `Workfront` lets you record edits, scope changes, status changes, and actions so you can comply with the regulations specific to your industry.
+  Workfront lets you record edits, scope changes, status changes, and actions so you can comply with the regulations specific to your industry.
-  For more information about defining what updates to track in `Workfront`, see the article [System-tracked updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/system-tracked-update-feeds.md).
+  For more information about defining what updates to track in Workfront, see the article [System-tracked updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/system-tracked-update-feeds.md).

-* Is there any information that you are required to track that does not have a field in `Workfront` to store it in?!
+* Is there any information that you are required to track that does not have a field in Workfront to store it in?!
 If yes, create Custom Forms for projects or tasks where you can store this information.
   For more information about creating custom forms, see the article [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

 * Are there any approval check points that must be granted before the work on a project can continue?&nbsp;If yes, create Approval Processes for projects or tasks that you can use as you're building your project.